 You’re probably not traveling to Alaska for a beach vacation, but did you know that the state has more miles of coastline than all other states combined?
-With this in mind, you might want to rethink your itinerary and plan for some beach days in the Last Frontier.
+With this in mind, you might want to rethink your itinerary and plan for some beach days.
 We’re going to cheat and throw some lakes in here, but these are the places to visit when you want to relax in a beach chair with a tasty beverage in one hand and a great book in the other.

 Staying at the Westmark Anchorage?
 Head down to Kincaid Park and make your way to a hidden sandy beach gem.
 From the park’s chalet, follow the paved trail for roughly a mile and a bit of off-roading on a dirt trail to a beach with stunning views of Cook Inlet, lush greenery and majestic mountains.
 On a hot sunny day, you’ll hardly be able to believe you’re in Alaska, aside from the gorgeous views in front of you.
 Bonfires and beachcombing will be the cherries on top of a fantastic day spent at one of the city’s best-kept secrets.